-50+ Social Sharing Sites That Boost SEO & Drive Traffic
+130 Social Sharing Sites That Boost SEO & Drive Traffic

 Pinterest is arguably the most popular social bookmarking site ever.

-Sites like Pinterest, and a few others we’re going to tell you about, are important for SEO.
+Pinterest, one of about 130 sites we’re going to tell you about, are important for SEO.

-When you’re listed on, or have content shared through a bookmarking site, it not only generates a backlink (typically nofollowed) but can also result in massive increases in traffic back to your site.
+When you’re listed on, or have content shared through a bookmarking site, it not only generates a link (typically nofollowed) but can also result in massive increases in traffic back to your site.

-Social bookmarking sites also help you build up quality backlinks, which is another major component of earning Page 1 status from search engines.
+Social bookmarking sites also help you build up quality links, which is another major component of appearing on Page 1 of search engines.

 But don’t be fooled.